-Overview

 The Advanced Bond Finance Course is designed for professionals who already have an understanding of tax-exempt financing and seek detailed instruction on complex financing techniques.
 Expert speakers will explore topics including the application of financial derivatives, advance refundings, investing bond proceeds, and how to spot arbitrage issues.
 This course is an ideal opportunity to enhance your knowledge and maximize your community's ability to finance economic development using tax-exempt bonds.

-For professionals who are interested in learning the basics of bonds, CDFA offers an Intro Bond Finance Course which will take place on _______.
+For professionals who are interested in learning the basics of bonds, CDFA offers an Intro Bond Finance Course.

 Course Objectives